-Notwithstanding the foregoing, the Fund shall not be restricted in any way from holding cash or cash equivalents within 60 days after the Closing Date, within 60 days prior to the Fund's termination and to facilitate the redemption of Units.
+Notwithstanding the foregoing, the Fund shall not be restricted in any way from holding cash or cash equivalents within 60 days prior to the Fund's termination and to facilitate the redemption of Units.
 The Fund may also hold cash and cash equivalents from time to time.